froatsnook/meteor-sleep/README.md

 In other words, `Meteor.sleep` also works on the client now.
 This won't actually work until Meteor 1.3, but prepare yourself.

+In a future version it should be possible to use `await Meteor.sleep()` on the server for a truly isomorphic experience.

 Alternatives
 ============
 The real advantage is code clarity.
 The following examples demonstrate how this code might be written in the browser (where fibers are not available).